sibi15/Sequence-Generator/README.md

-# Sequence-Generator: A Museum of Famous Number Patterns
+# Sequence Generator: A Museum of Famous Number Patterns
 Explore six legendary number sequences through an interactive Python program that feels like a mini digital museum.
 This app guides users through generating, hearing, and understanding sequences such as Fibonacci and Pascal Triangle Numbers, while gathering feedback and sharing transcripts via email.

 Technologies Used: